norrisng/vatsim-flightbag/README.md

 Displays online ATC stations on the VATSIM network, as well as some basic information about each.

+####Callsign display

+The callsign is parsed from the controller info, and must be placed at the beginning of the message in the format "[word] [position type]" (e.g. "Eurocontrol West", "Los Angeles Center" [see below]).
+As of this writing, the word "callsign" may precede the actual callsign, and case does not matter.

+If the controller does not provide any information about his/her station, does not include the callsign, or controls a city with two words (with the exception of select cities), the callsign will not be displayed.

 ###config.php

 Allows the user to download a pre-generated OFP (exported to PDF by another program, such as PFPX or simBrief) to the server.